appacademy/Module-1-Resources/week2/d3-callbacks/README.md

 - First Class Function | MDN: [First-class Function]

-  1. Stored in a variable, object, or array (last week, more today)
+  1. Stored in a variable (last week)
   2. Passed as an argument to a function (today)
   3. Returned from a function (today/more tomorrow)